 It can feel quite daunting making that first phone call to a clinic to seek help about your fertility.
-Our friendly team are trained to help answer your initial questions and provide you with information to allow you to make decisions about your next steps.
+Our friendly team are trained to help answer your initial questions and provide you with information to allow you to make decisions about your next steps for IVF.

 If you are still undecided about which direction you wish to take, our frequent free information seminars are an excellent place to find out more about the clinic, the treatment options available and to meet the team.

 Before your initial consultation, we will send you some paperwork to complete.
 This includes some registration documents, a medical history form and some consent forms.
-You should bring these completed forms with you when you attend the clinic.
-You will meet one of our specialist fertility consultants who will take a detailed medical history of each partner (if applicable) and review all your previous test results and treatment cycles (if any).
+You will have an online consultation with one of our specialist fertility consultants who will take a detailed medical history of each partner (if applicable) and review all your previous test results and treatment cycles (if any).
 The doctor will then discuss your fertility and any further tests or treatment options you may need to consider.

 Following your consultation with the doctor, you will meet with one of our friendly fertility nurses who will organise any other investigations that are necessary or discuss your next steps towards treatment.
 They will be available to answer any questions that you have following your consultation and will be your main point of contact going forward.